v3dbot/publitas-lister/README.md

 # publitas-lister
-used in the v3bot Malmberg bit
+used in the v3bot Malmberg bit, originally created by SCHOOLAAD aka Bunny